 April 2014: On the north side of Instow, at low tide walkers were signed across the rocks and sand around the headland at Black Ground.
 However the storms of early 2014 means that this route has become quite hard to walk, with slippery rocks to cross, and so the low tide route is no longer waymarked as part of the Coast Path and walkers should follow the main route inland of the cricket field.

-North Cornwall: Devon border to Newquay (0 route changes)
+North Cornwall: Devon border to Newquay (1 route change)

 West Cornwall: Newquay to Falmouth (2 route changes)